Artistic Swimming Competition 101

 FIGURES: All younger swimmers compete 4 figures at each competition.
 A figure is a slow controlled movement performed one swimmer at a time in front of a panel of judges.
 Swimmers will be getting out of the water and waiting before they perform each figure.
 The Angelfish support each other at figures competitions with the Big Sister/Little Sister program, so an older swimmer will help younger swimmers figure out where to go.
 Each judge scores the figure and the scores are averaged.
 Scoring is out of 10 points, so brand new swimmers should expect to score 2’s, 3’s and 4’s as they are just learning them.
 While figures competition is going on, the pool will be quiet so the judges can hear the caller say the swimmer’s number and figure they are competing and scorers can hear the scores to record.

-ROUTINES: Swimmers can compete in team, solo, duet or combo routines.
+ROUTINES: Swimmers can compete in team, solo, duet, combo, or highlight routines.
 At a competition, all age groups will compete in each category.
 So, if solos are scheduled for Saturday morning, novices and intermediates and age group swimmers will compete in all age groups (12 and under, 13-15, Junior/Senior or 16-19).
 Then the competition will move on to duets or teams.
 This means that there will be some downtime during every competition.